 You must seek immediate medical advice if you are exposed to any risk of infection through an occupational or non-occupational encounter, and must comply with any such advice relevant to your role as a health care student.
 In the event of a needle-stick injury or other exposure risk occuring while on placement, notify your supervisor immediately and report the incident to the University

-Disclosure of current blood-borne virus infection to the University is not mandatory, however we strongly recommend that you arrange a confidential discussion with a senior academic in your department for support and advice about possible impacts on your study and/or career goals.
+Disclosure of current blood-borne virus infection to the University is not mandatory, however we encourage you to arrange a confidential discussion with a senior academic in your department for advice about possible impacts on your study and/or career goals.

-All students must be screened annually for tuberculosis by QuantiFERON-Gold in-tube test and submit a completed Tuberculosis Screening Form.
+All students must be screened annually for tuberculosis by QuantiFERON-Gold in-tube test and submit a Tuberculosis Screening Form completed by a medical practitioner registered to practice in Australia.

 In order to satisfy the Faculty's minimum infection and immunisation requirements, students must provide evidence of immunity to the following diseases: